J.E. Benson Public School

 J.E.
 Benson Public School (formerly Wyandotte Street School) was an elementary school in Windsor, Ontario, Canada.
 J.E.
-Benson School is administered by the Greater Essex County District School Board, which also services sixty-one other elementary schools located in Windsor, Ontario and Essex County, Ontario.
+Benson School was administered by the Greater Essex County District School Board, which also services sixty-one other elementary schools located in Windsor, Ontario and Essex County, Ontario.

 History

 Construction began in 1914, just before the outbreak of the First World War; the school opened in April 1915.
 Originally named Wyandotte Street School, the building contained twelve classrooms and a Manual Training Room.
 Ten of the rooms were in use by 1916, and by 1917 the school was in full use.
 J.E.
 Benson's, or at the time Wyandotte Street School's, first principal was Mr. Fred Snider and the first recorded attendance was 95 students.

 Addition

 In 1921–1922, Sandwich Township was annexed by the city of Windsor; this included a three-room school that now fell under the jurisdiction of the Wyandotte Street School.
 The combination of students from Sandwich Township and the rapid population growth being experienced by the city from the post-war twenties, made it necessary for the School Board to provide additional rooms and accordingly built a fifteen-room addition.
-The new edition officially opened at noon, Thursday December 20, 1923, the elementary school re-opened as a full Rotary School hosting 900 pupils "making it the largest institution of its kind in Western Ontario" at the time.
+The new addition officially opened at noon, Thursday December 20, 1923, the elementary school re-opened as a full Rotary School hosting 900 pupils "making it the largest institution of its kind in Western Ontario" at the time.